-- 17.1 Boats intending to protest or request redress for an incident on the race course shallinform one of the race committee finish vessels at the end of the finish line as they finish the race, or promptly thereafter.
+- 18.1 Boats intending to protest or request redress for an incident on the race course shall inform one of the race committee finish vessels at the end of the finish line as they finish the race, or promptly thereafter.
 If they do not finish the race they shall inform either a jury vessel or a support vessel as soon as practicable after they retire.
-RRS 61 is changed so as to make these requirements essential for such a protest or request for redress to be valid. - 17.2 Protests forms will be available from the race office.
-Protests and requests for redress or reopening shall be delivered there within the protest time limit. - 17.3 The protest time limit for each class will be 30 minutes after the last competitor in that class comes ashore promptly after the last race of the day.
-This time limit is extended by 15 minutes for a protest by the race committee or protest committee concerning an incident they observed in the racing area. - 17.4 A notice will be posted no later than 15 minutes after the lastprotest time limit on each day to inform competitors of hearings in which they are parties or named as witnesses.
-Advisory hearings, arbitration hearings and protest hearings may begin without a notice and within the protest time limit when the parties are available. - 17.5 On the last day of the event a request for re-opening a hearing shall be delivered: - a. within the protest time limit if the party requesting re-opening was informed of the decision on the previous day; - b. no later than 15 minutes after the party requesting re-opening was informed of the decision on that day.
+RRS 61 is changed so as to make these requirements essential for such a protest or request for redress to be valid. - 18.2 Protests forms will be available from the race office.
+Protests and requests for redress or reopening shall be delivered there within the protest time limit. - 18.3 The protest time limit for each class will be 40 minutes after the last competitor in that class comes ashore promptly after the last race of the day.
+This time limit is extended by 15 minutes for a protest by the race committee or protest committee concerning an incident they observed in the racing area. - 18.4 A notice will be posted no later than 20 minutes after the last protest time limit on each day to inform competitors of hearings in which they are parties or named as witnesses.
+Advisory hearings, arbitration hearings and protest hearings may begin without a notice and within the protest time limit when the parties are available. - 18.5 On the last day of the Qualification Series for the 5.3 class, and of the event for both classes, a request for re-opening a hearing shall be delivered: - a. within the protest time limit if the party requesting re-opening was informed of the decision on the previous day; - b. no later than 15 minutes after the party requesting re-opening was informed of the decision on that day.